 Sean O. Ferguson

-Sean O. Ferguson is currently an Associate Dean at Asia School of Business (ASB) in Malaysia.
+Sean O. Ferguson is currently a Senior Associate Dean at Asia School of Business (ASB) in Malaysia.
 ASB is a collaboration between the MIT Sloan School of Management and Bank Negara Malaysia (the Central Bank of Malaysia).
 Ferguson is responsible for growing the student body, accreditation, career development, employer relations, and alumni affairs.

 Prior to ASB, Ferguson was Associate Dean of MBA & MSc Programs at the Hong Kong University of Science and Technology (HKUST) Business School.
 Under his leadership, HKUST achieved unprecedented reputational gains, becoming the first Asian MBA program to be ranked in the four major rankings publications: The Financial Times, The Economist, BusinessWeek, and Forbes.
 In addition to reputation enhancements, Ferguson set all-time highs for enrollment in the HKUST MBA programs.
 Ferguson also spent eight years at Rice University’s Jones Graduate School of Business having a similar impact on the growth and reputation of its degree programs.